K0lb3/KonoSuba--Fantastic-Days-asset-downloader/README.md

 ## Script Requirements

+The ``download_assets_old.py`` script extracts the relevant data from the latest apk found on QooApp.
+Since the resource request also return the latest configuritions this isn't strictly necessary, so the ``download_assets.py`` script can do without the trouble, but might run into trouble if something changes.

+So, only run ``download_assets_old.py`` IF ``download_assets.py`` doesnisn't able to update.

+### old and new

 - Python 3.6+
-- JRE (Java Runtime Environment) for backsmali
+- JRE (Java Runtime Environment) for backsmali [for the old version]

 - UnityPy 1.7.10
 - requests